 27. Because You Don’t Want To Make Babies Cry

 This is far from just a male problem, to be sure.
-Check out the video below, which shows a really cute baby who is genuinely freaked out as he is lying next to his snoring mother.
+Check out the video with the link below, which shows a really cute baby who is genuinely freaked out as he is lying next to his snoring mother.
 It’s a short video, and has a great payoff!

 28. Because You Don’t Want To Be Accused Of Being A Wild Animal